Flexus123-git/VPSflx/README.md

 ### 1️⃣ Update the System

-Before installing any software, it is recommended to update the system packages:
+Before installing the panel, you should to update the system packages:

 ```bash
 sudo apt-get update -y